FroGGog/SimpleRPG/README.md

 Here some functionalties

 ## Game
-Use "WASD" to control player(letter 'P' on console).
+Use "WASD" to control player(letter 'P' on screen).
-Change global var "FPS" in code - to speed|slow game
+Change global var "FPS" in code - to speed|slow game.

-The main idea of game is endless dungeon grind.
-Enter any possible door and try your best in fights with monsters.
+The main idea of game is endless dungeon grind.Clear room to generate new one.
+Level up.
+Get better weapons and armors.
+Try your best.
 I will add magic attacks, shops, player inventory and basic player stats and abilities soon.
+All game settings will be in additional .txt file.

 ## Updates
+UPD v1.3
+* Bug fixes
+* Added inventory system
+* Added player armor body parts
+* Deleted heal potion class

 UPD v1.2
 * Bug fixes
 * Added normal XP gain mechanics